performant-software/dm-2/README.md

 #### Development environment

-Edit the environment variables as necessary.
+Edit `.env` as necessary.
 The sample values are all standard for a development environment, except for those left blank. `SECRET_KEY_BASE` should be a secure encryption key; `EMAIL_PASSWORD` should be a SendGrid API Key (if using SendGrid, otherwise the other email related fields will also need to be changed to reflect your chosen SMTP server).
 For more information about these variables, see above section on [configuration variables](#configuration-variables).

 Then, use Docker Compose to build the necessary Docker images:
 ```sh